Terms And Conditions

 Payment Terms

-– The Customer shall not be entitled to set off against, or deduct from the price, any sums owed or claimed to be owed to the Customer by Carpet Removal Sydney nor to withhold payment of any invoice because part of that invoice is in dispute.
+– The Customer shall not be entitled to set off against, or deduct from the price, any sums owed or claimed to be owed to the Customer by Carpet Removal Sydney, nor to withhold payment of any invoice because part of that invoice is in dispute.

-– If any payment is not made when due, the client shall pay all costs incurred by the contractor to collect or attempt to collect the debt arising from a breach in this agreement.
+– If any payment is not made when due, the client shall pay all costs incurred by the contractor to collect or attempt to collect the debt arising from a breach of this agreement.
 The term “all costs” includes but is not limited to all debt collectors, fees, legal fees on a solicitor, court filing charges, and any and all other expenses of whatever nature incurred by the contractor in collecting or attempting to receive all or part of the debt.

 – The client agrees to grant access to the contractor, its employees, and subcontractors an irrevocable license to enter the property and remove all works completed following ‘Clause 12’ below.